19bufordcarl/CarlRPG/Myth & Shadow/Magic/Alchemy/Alchemy.md

 	1. Self: Liquid must be drunk.
 	2. Touch/Target: The liquid must be drunk or coat the target.
 		1. Can be thrown as an improvised [Ranged Attack](../../Game%20Procedures/Ranged%20Attack.md).
-	3. AOE: Explodes in the radius when the bottle is uncorked / broken.
+	3. AOE: Explodes in the prescribed AOE when the bottle is uncorked / broken.
 		1. Can be thrown as an improvised [Ranged Attack](../../Game%20Procedures/Ranged%20Attack.md).
 	4. You can 'reduce' the potency (AOE can be Touch can be Self), but not the other way.
 2. When the potion is drunk / opened, the [Spell](../Spells.md) takes effect.